 Entrance and Progression Requirements

-In order to be admitted to the College of Social Work-BSW Program, freshmen and transfer students must meet all University and college admission requirements.
+In order to be admitted to the BSW Program, students must meet all University and college admission requirements.
 Transfer students must meet all such requirements and have an overall GPA of 2.50 or better.
-Acceptance into the BSW Program with a lower division classification does not guarantee progression into the upper division BSW Major.
+Enrollment in lower division Social Work courses does not guarantee acceptance into the upper division BSW Program.

 All students in the lower division in the BSW program are subject to the following regulations: